ntrezowan/the-plain/_posts/2020-5-27-encrypt-ec2-ebs-root-volume-in-aws.md

 	c.
 Click `Create Volume`

-6. Detach the existing unencryoted volume from the EC2 and attach the encrypted volume
+6. Detach the existing unencrypted volume from the EC2 and attach the encrypted volume

 	a.
 Go to `EC2 > Instances`, choose the instance and select `Action > Instance State > Stop`